What’s New For Winter 2018/19

 New Hard Goods Store: Critical Parts

 A new hard goods store named Critical Parts is open at the base of the Resort.
 Critical Parts will feature the latest gear from Salomon, Atomic, Faction, Lange, Full Tilt, Jones, Never Summer, Trapper Snowboards, BCA, Black Diamond and more.
 Critical Parts will also have three certified boot-fitters on staff to help skiers find the perfect fit.

 Future Developments - 2019.20

-Alongside the developments outlined above, the Resort has also begun planning for the 2019/20 season, which includes the installation of a beginner lift, a modernized rope tow and an increase in gondola capacity.
+Alongside the developments outlined above, the Resort has also begun planning for the 2019/20 season, which includes the installation of a new lift and capacity increases on the Revelation Gondola, Ripper Chair and Stoke Chair.

 Ripper Phase 2, Stellar Chair

 In an effort to further enhance the Ripper ski experience, an additional lift will be constructed for the 2019/20 season in an area between the Ripper Connector and the Revelation Gondola.
-This new lift, named the Cupcake Chair, will provide a direct link to the Ripper area from the top of the Gondola.
-The Cupcake Chair will have an upload capacity of 1,800 people/hour with a travel time of just over three minutes.
-The Cupcake Chair will also feature a new beginner terrain pod that caters to beginner skiers and riders.
+This new lift, named the Stellar Chair, will provide a direct link to the Ripper area from the top of the Gondola.
+The Stellar Chair will have an upload capacity of 1,800 people/hour with a travel time of just over three minutes.
+The Stellar Chair will also feature a new beginner/intermediate terrain pod with 6 new runs.

-An increase in the Revelation Gondola capacity has also been confirmed for the 2019/20 season.
+An increase of capacity on all lifts has been confirmed for the 2019/20 season.
 The Resort recently added 24 cabins for the 2017/18 season, increasing the capacity by 25%.
 For the 2019/20 season, the Revelation Gondola will increase to full capacity fo 2,800 people/hour with an additional 22 gondola cabins on order.
+For the 19/20 season, The Ripper Chair will receive a 22% increase and the Stoke Chair will receive an 18% increase in capacity, allowing it to carry 2,600 people per hour.